Cosh Boy

-Cosh Boy (released in the United States as The Slasher) is a 1953 British film noir based on an original play by Bruce Walker.
-It was directed by Lewis Gilbert and featured James Kenney and Joan Collins.
+Cosh Boy (also known as The Tough Guy; U.S. title: The Slasher) is a 1953 British film noir directed by Lewis Gilbert and starring James Kenney and Joan Collins.
+It was written by Gilbert and Vernon Harris based on the play Master Crook by Bruce Walker.
 It was made at Riverside Studios in Hammersmith.

 Plot

 Led by 16-year-old Roy Walsh, a post-war London street gang specializes in snatching women's purses.
 They use their membership in a boys' club as cover.
 During a club-sponsored dance, Roy meets Rene, the sister of one of his gang.
 Over time, Rene submits to his sexual advances.
 Later, upon visiting a doctor, Rene learns she's pregnant.
 She tells Roy, who wants nothing more to do with her.
 Rene then attempts suicide.
 Meantime, Roy's mother, Elsie Walsh is seeing Bob Stevens.
 He urges Elsie to marry him.
 That way, he can take Roy "in hand."
 Sensing this new authority, Roy harbours outright hatred for Bob.

 Bob is assistant manager at the Palindrome dance hall.
 One evening, Roy's gang rob the Palindrome's box-office take.
 During the heist, Roy shoots a staff member, wounding him seriously.
 Later that night in a hospital, Rene's mother witnesses her daughter's recovery from her suicide attempt.
 She then travels to Elsie's flat with a mob of concerned women, shouting for her to produce Roy.
 Then Bob arrives.
 He urges Rene's mother to go home.
 Next, he kicks in the door to Roy's bedroom, where the boy has taken refuge.
 Bob decides to give Roy a sound thrashing – for his own good.
 The police arrive next, just as Bob is brandishing his belt in readiness.
 Bob lets them in, and in reply to their enquiry as to his identity, he says he's the boy's stepfather, having just married his mother Elsie that morning.

 The senior officer congratulates him.
 Then, seeing the belt in Bob's hand, he smiles, suggesting to his colleague they arrest another gang member and come back for Roy later.
 Bob begins thrashing Roy as the scene cuts outside and a mob of women listening to Roy's cries and shrieks for help.
 The detectives walk away silently, into the night.